-Pursuant to the Amended Facility, Myriad borrowed revolving loans in an aggregate principal amount of \$300.0 with \$1.8 in upfront fees and \$0.3 debt issuance costs recorded as a debt discount to be amortized over the term of the Amended Facility resulting in current net long-term debt of \$297.9.
+Pursuant to the Amended Facility, Myriad borrowed revolving loans in an aggregate principal amount of \$300.0 with \$1.8 in upfront fees and \$0.3 debt issuance costs recorded as a debt discount to be amortized over the term of the Amended Facility.
+The current balance of the net long-term debt is \$225.1.
 There are no scheduled principal payments of the Amended Facility prior to its maturity date.